roytang/blog/collections/sketchbook/sketches/2016/08/BJS79zmBaJJ/index.md

 - sketchdaily
 - instacomments
 - '2016'
+title: 'Trying to copy a sketch from one of favorite comic artists'' twitter '
 ---

 Trying to copy a sketch from one of favorite comic artists' twitter #sketchdaily